gamepark/gamepark.github.io/docs/step-by-step-example/organize-the-table.md

 <GameTable xMin={-50} xMax={50} yMin={-30} yMax={30}
            margin={{ top: 7, left: 0, right: 30, bottom: 0 }}/>
 ```
-Do not be afraid of removing the margin, and simplify keep some empty space in the table area spots that the panels might cover.
+To gain space, you can also remove the margins, and keep some empty space in the areas that the panels will cover when zoomed out.

+The panels can also partially cover some items, like a hand of cards face-down, as long as it does not hide some useful information of course.

 To add more data inside the player panels, fill-in the counters property.
 Here is an example from [Architects of Amytis](https://github.com/gamepark/architects-of-amytis/blob/main/app/src/panels/ArchitectsOfAmytisPlayerPanel.tsx#L22):